GyutaeHwang/phase_shifted_rPPG/README.md

-# Phase shifted rPPG for estimating heart rate and blood pressure from facial video
+# Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video

+Pytorch implementation of phase-shifted rPPG for estimating heart rate and blood pressure from facial video.

 -----------
 ## Demo video